Debra D. Mays

 “I can …”

-I can (as a teacher) help the students gain knowledge on the part of Earth that is turned toward the Sun.
+I can (as a teacher) help the students gain knowledge on the Food of Northern Europe.

-I can (as a teacher) help the students gain knowledge on all 24 time zones.
+I can (as a teacher) help the students gain knowledge on distinctive flavors common to this region.

-I can (as a teacher) help the students gain knowledge on the Earth’s axis and the Sun’s axis.
+I can (as a teacher) help the students gain knowledge on the broad and grassy foothills, and sheep graze.

-Learning Targets For Students: (1) Shadow Points.
-(2) Ancient Times and (3) Sundials
+Learning Targets For Students: (1) Foods of Sri Lanka.
+(2) The Importance of Side Dishes. and (3) South Asia.

-I can (as a teacher) help the students gain knowledge on where the shadow falls on the sundial.
+I can (as a teacher) help the students gain knowledge on South Indian Foods.

 Instructional Strategies/